Microsoft Entra ID

 To configure Cognito Managed login, see Amazon Managed Login tutorial.

-Manual Group Claims Mapping (optional)
+Step 4: Optional: Map Manual Group Claims

 When configuring Group Claims in Entra, if you are unable to select the Cloud-only group display names because of your configuration or your account settings, Azure will send the Group ID instead of the Group Name.
 The FormKiQ Pre token generation trigger can be configured to map the Group ID to the correct Group Name.